OP-Engineering/op-test/README.md

 ### Display Results

-Use the `displayResults` component to show test results in your app:
+Use the `displayResults` component to show test results in your app in a visual way:

 ```tsx
 import { runTests, displayResults } from '@op-engineering/op-test';